Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 - All contain a curved element except one

 Strategy: Look for the most specific shared property, not the most obvious one.
-Examiners deliberately include distractors that share superficial features with the group while differing on the defining property.
+In the papers we mark, the figures that trip children up are the ones that share an obvious surface feature with the group (same shading, same size) while differing on the property that actually defines it.

 5. Code Patterns